Racial views of Winston Churchill: Palestine

 In 1937, during the midst of the Arab revolt in Palestine, Churchill spoke at length during Parliamentary debates on the British policy in Palestine.
 Churchill insisted that the British government not renege on its 1917 promise to create a Jewish national home in Palestine, opposing the idea of granting Palestine self-rule due to the necessary Arab majority that would rule in Britain's place.
 Churchill held the belief that an eventual Jewish state within Palestine would advance the prosperity of the country, asking rhetorically before the Peel Commission:

 Why is there injustice done if people come in and make a livelihood for more and make the desert into palm groves and orange groves?

-Churchill's first-hand experience with Arab culture, both as a soldier and an MP, had "not impressed him", in the words of historian Martin Gilbert; an Arab majority, Churchill maintained, would have resulted in both cultural and material stagnation.
+Churchill's first-hand experience with Arab culture, both as a soldier and an MP, had "not impressed him", in the words of historian Martin Gilbert; an Arab majority in Palestine, Churchill maintained, would have resulted in both cultural and material stagnation.
+Malcom Mcdonald reported that Churchill stated that the Palestinian Arabs were "Barbaric hordes who ate little but camel dung".

 Churchill rejected the Arab wish to stop Jewish migration to Palestine:

-I do not admit that the dog in the manger has the final right to the manger, though he may have lain there for a very long time I do not admit that right.
+"I do not admit that the dog in the manger has the final right to the manger, though he may have lain there for a very long time I do not admit that right.
 I do not admit for instance that a great wrong has been done to the Red Indians of America or the black people of Australia.
 I do not admit that a wrong has been to those people by the fact that a stronger race, a higher-grade race or at any rate a more worldly-wise race, to put it that way, has come in and taken their place.
 I do not admit it.
 I do not think the Red Indians had any right to say, 'American continent belongs to us and we are not going to have any of these European settlers coming in here'.
 They had not the right, nor had they the power."

-At the same time, Churchill believed that British policy should not result in what he called "harsh injustice" to the Arab majority, and that the Arab people would not be displaced by the Jewish influx.
+At the same time Churchill believed that British policy should not result in what he called "harsh injustice" to the Arab majority, and that the Arab people would not be displaced by the Jewish influx.
 He further emphasised the British responsibility to ensure that Palestine's Jews would not discriminate economically against their Arab neighbours, stating that such discrimination would result in the future restriction of Jewish immigration to Palestine.
-Churchill summarised his views before the Peel Commission bluntly: "It is a question of which civilisation you prefer."
+Churchill summarised his views before the Peel Commission bluntly: "It is a question of which civilisation you prefer".